decretist/ICMCL17/proceedings/ICMCL17.md

 place almost half a century before the 1076 Placitum of Marturi (Poggibonsi), usually taken as signaling the revival of Justinianic Roman law in the West.
-By the second quarter of the twelfth century, use of the oath was widespread enough to make its use an active topic of discussion during the reigns of Honorius II (1124-30), Innocent II (1130-1143), and Eugenius III (1145-1153).
+By the second quarter of the twelfth century, use of the oath was widespread enough to make it an active topic of discussion during the reigns of Honorius II (1124-30), Innocent II (1130-1143), and Eugenius III (1145-1153).
 The contested issues were (i) who should be required to take the oath (some